lschwetlick/blog/_posts/2022-01-06-Thesis-Tracking.md

+---
-# How to procrastinate writing a thesis
+title:  How to procrastinate writing a thesis
+---
-## and document the process!
+## ... and document the process!

 The time has come, where I really need to just sit down and write my thesis.
 So obviously I spent about a week preparing my LaTeX template before I realized not a single actual word had been written.
 In the meanwhile everyone I meet asks me the same question: "so, how's the thesis going?"
 Actually this question is still leagues better than the inevitable follow-up "And what are you going to do after?"